• Skip to main content

 • Pour over saladas and spread to edges with a spoon if necessary to ensure saladas are completely covered.

-• Cook for 5 minutes or until caramel starts to bubble.
+• Place into oven and bake for 5 minutes or until caramel starts to bubble.

 • Remove from oven and melt milk/dark chocolate by placing in microwave for 25 second bursts and stirring between each burst until completely melted.
 Pour melted milk/dark chocolate over the caramel layer.